 Here are some resources to help stay informed.

 Citizen Science is scientific work undertaken by members of the general public, often in collaboration with or under the direction of professional scientists and scientific institutions.
-Citizen science ;allows everyone to contribute to science no matter where they are.
-Whether by asking questions, reporting observations, conducting experiments, collecting data, or developing low-cost technologies and open-source code, members of the public can use their alents to help advance scientific knowledge and contribute to a greater good.
+Citizen science allows everyone to contribute to science no matter where they are.
+Whether by asking questions, reporting observations, conducting experiments, collecting data, or developing low-cost technologies and open-source code, members of the public can use their talents to help advance scientific knowledge and contribute to a greater good.
 Open Access enables citizen scientists by providing greater access to scholarly content.

 The ASU Library acknowledges the twenty-three Native Nations that have inhabited this land for centuries.
 Arizona State University's four campuses are located in the Salt River Valley on ancestral territories of Indigenous peoples, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of these lands allows us to be here today.
 ASU Library acknowledges the sovereignty of these nations and seeks to foster an environment of success and possibility for Native American students and patrons.
 We are advocates for the incorporation of Indigenous knowledge systems and research methodologies within contemporary library practice.
 ASU Library welcomes members of the Akimel O’odham and Pee Posh, and all Native nations to the Library.